open-cogsci/osdoc/content/pages/tutorials/intermediate-javascript.md

 - %link:manual/javascript/common%

-In JavaScript, experimental variables are stored as properties of the `vars` object.
-That's why you write `vars.set_size` and not directly `set_size`.
+Experimental variables are global variables.
+That's why you can refer to `set_size`, which is defined in *block_loop*, even though the variable `set_size` is never explicitly defined in the script.
+The same is true for `target_shape`, `target_color`, `condition`, etc. See:

+- %link:var%

 __Implement the intermediate level__